• Skip to primary navigation

 You can easily store your cooked sweet potatoes (or mashed sweet potatoes) in the fridge in a covered container.
 They should stay fresh for 3-5 days.
 You can use leftover sweet potatoes to make sweet potato casserole with bacon, our favorite for Thanksgiving.

-Can I freeze cooked sweet potatoes?
+Can you freeze cooked sweet potatoes?

 Yes, you can freeze cooked sweet potatoes.
 Let the sweet potatoes cool to room temperature, then scoop out the flesh.
 Place it in a Ziploc bag or airtight container.
 Freeze for up to 3 months.
 Allow them to thaw in the fridge before using them in your recipe.